-NEED FOR THE RULE(S):
+NEED FOR THE RULE(S)

-This rule implements legislative mandates found in House Bill 4024 (2024), Senate Bill 166 (2025) and House Bill 3908 (2025).
+This rule implements legislative mandates found in House Bill 4024 (2024), Senate Bill 166 (2025), Senate Bill 952 (2025), and House Bill 3908 (2025).
 The change in filing deadline for incumbent candidates seeking re-election for the same office pursuant to Section 17b of HB 4024 (2024) goes into effect on January 1, 2026.
 As such, this legislative change will be in effect for the 2026 election cycle and thereafter.
-In addition, candidates running for certain judicial positions need to be aware of clarified language that replaced the term "member" of the Oregon State Bar with "licensee".
-The filing period for the 2026 primary begins on September 11, 2025.
-The rule needs to be in effect prior to the first day to file to ensure interested parties have all relevant information in the manual by the first day to file.
-Further, the updates to the manuals and associated forms set forth updated statutory deadlines and clarify processes with which candidates are required to comply.
-Finally, voter registration threshold changes for major political parties must be updated to reflect changes made by the legislature.
+SB 952 (2025) changes how vacancies in the US Senate are filed.
+The law requires the Governor to appoint a temporary Senator within 30 days, from the same political party as the Senator who left office and then hold a special election within 80 to 150 days.
+The rule explains how these requirements will be carried out so that candidates, voters, and elections officials understand the process.
+SB 166 (2025) clarifies candidates' eligibility for certain judicial positions by replacing the term "member" of the Oregon State Bar with "licensee".
+Further, HB 3908 (2025) updates the voter registration thresholds for major political parties.
+Finally, the updates to the manuals and associated forms reflect statutory changes, updated deadlines, and clarified processes with which candidates are required to comply.